demisx/demisx.github.io/_posts/2014-12-11-angular-1-component-organization-2.md

 * `scripts/`&mdash;container for all shell scripts used in the project, if any

-* `tests-e2e/`&mdash;container for end-to-end tests.
-These are the full lifecycle tests using 3rd party APIs.
-There are no mocks in e2e tests.
-Do not place unit tests here.
+* `specs/`&mdash;container for various helpers, request specs, end-to-end specs (lifecycle tests using 3rd party APIs, no mocks) etc. Do not place unit tests here.
 They will be placed inside `app/` directory alongside the logic they are testing (we'll talk about this more in the future posts).

-* `tests-request/`&mdash;container for request tests.
-Request tests differ from e2e tests that they mock out 3rd party APIs (e.g. Facebook, Google etc.).
-Each request test lifecycle starts and ends within the application itself and never reaches outside of its boundaries.
-Do not place unit tests here.
-They will be placed inside `app/` directory alongside the logic they are testing
-(we'll talk about this more in the future posts).

 All other files placed in the root of an application (e.g. `bower.json`, `pakages.json`, `README.md` etc.) are very common to any JS project and not really specific to the component-based organization of a project.
 Thus, we'll not go into details about them.